Woodburn Circle: Martin Hall

 Martin Hall was built in 1870 at a cost of $22,855, and is the oldest building in Woodburn Circle.
 It is constructed of brick and has a mansard roof with slate shingles.
 The architecture is of the Second Empire Eclectic style, with two principal floors, plus an attic floor and a rusticated semi-basement.
-The facade has nine bays, the central bay being slightly projected with a narrow Venetian window at its centre on the first floor.
+The facade has nine bays, the central bay being slightly projected with a narrow Venetian window at its center on the first floor.

 The roof is surmounted by a wooden octagonal cupola crowned with an onion dome.
 The cupola was originally adorned with the Seth Thomas clock, which today is housed in the central tower of Woodburn Hall.

 As late as 1910, photographs show that Martin Hall originally had a central projecting pillared stone porch resembling a closed porte cochere; this has been removed and replaced by more simple arched entrance, which reflects that of the later Chitwood hall opposite.

 Martin Hall commemorates Alexander Martin, the first president of West Virginia University, and is today home to the university's Reed College of Media.